jaredbaca/JIRA-Integrations/README.md

 <h1 align="left">Jira-Calendly Integration</h1>

   <p align="left">
-    A simple API designed to integrate Calendly with Jira by generating ticket comments for booked Calendly events.
+    A simple API designed to integrate Calendly with Jira to generate ticket comments for booked Calendly events.
     <br />
     <br />
     <a href="https://youtu.be/WoDv9oZ3Zlg">View Project Video</a>